Send API requests with Postman

 - A Postman account.

-Pay attention that our collection already contains all the scripts and variables at the collection scope.
+Our collection already contains all the scripts and the variables at the collection scope.
+It can help you improve your UX with the Exchange API.

 - Create a new